Snapchat/business-sdk-php/README.md

 echo implode($response2);

 // Get the test event logs in the last 24 hrs
-$response3 = $capi->getTestEventLogs(PIXEL_ID);
+$response3 = $capi->getTestEventLogs($pixelId);
 echo $response3;

 // Get the stats in the last hour
-$response4 = $capi->getTestEventStats(PIXEL_ID);
+$response4 = $capi->getTestEventStats($pixelId);
 echo $response4;
 ```

 ### Initialization
-- Please use ConversionApi(API_TOKEN, LAUNCH_PAD_URL) if the Launch Pad has been set up under your domain.
+- Please use ConversionApi($launchPadUrl, $launchPadUrl) if the Launch Pad has been set up under your domain.
 Conversion events will be forwarded to Snap transparently.
 (Other MPC features will be introduced in later versions).
-- Otherwise, you can initiate the instance using ConversionApi(API_TOKEN).Conversion events are sent back to Snap from the business SDK directly.
+- Otherwise, you can initiate the instance using ConversionApi($launchPadUrl).Conversion events are sent back to Snap from the business SDK directly.

 ### API Token
 - To use the Conversions API, you need to use the access token for auth.
 See here to generate the token.